umts/openmbta/README.markdown

 Now we're ready to populate the MySQL database with the GFTS data.
 There is a rake task for this.
 Run

-    rake mbta:populate
+    rake gtfs:populate

-Be warned that the GFTS dataset is huge, with over 3 million rows.
+Be warned that the GFTS dataset can be huge (e.g. over 3 million rows in the MBTA dataset).
 On my Macbook Pro this task takes more than 2 or 3 hours to finish.

-After the `mbta:populate` task is finished, you should be able to start the Rails app with `script/server`.
+After the `gtfs:populate` task is finished, you should be able to start the Rails app with `script/server`.

 Now we can to run a local copy of the OpenMBTA iPhone app as a client to the